-The trip will cost $500 and includes one night in Johannesburg and 3 nights in bungalows in Kruger Park at Berg-en-dal and at Lower Sabie, transportation to and from Johannesburg to the Park, daily self-drives in the park, two sunset game drives led by a Kruger Park Ranger and all conservation fees in Kruger.
+The trip will cost $580 and includes one night in Johannesburg and 3 nights in bungalows or safari tents in Kruger Park at Berg-en Dal and Lower Sabie, transportation to and from Johannesburg to the Park, daily self-drives in the park, 2 sunset game drives led by a Kruger Park Ranger, and all conservation fees in Kruger.
 Food and drinks are not included but there are kitchens/ grills on the porch of the bungalows or safari tents and very reasonable restaurants available for those who do not want to cook.
 The flight to Johannesburg is not included and it generally costs between $60- $85 for a flight form CPT to JNB.

 Cape of Good Hope/Cape Point